dantrellperson/project-sentiment/README.md

 ## NTLK package

 - The NLTK library contains various utilities that allow you to effectively manipulate and analyze linguistic data.
 Among its advanced features are **text classifiers** that you can use for many kinds of classification, including sentiment analysis.

+## compiling data

+## identify stop words

+- Words like “of,” “a,” “the,” and similar.
+These common words are called stop words, and they can have a negative effect on your analysis because they occur so often in the text.

+##